 After an item is overdue by 35 days, your library card will be restricted systematically.
 You will not be able to check out from any library in the system until said items are returned.
 You also will not be able to login to a library computer until said items are returned and the restriction on the account is removed.

 If a patron loses materials checked out on his/her card, the patron will be responsible for the replacement costs of those items.
 If materials are damaged so as to be judged by the library as being unsuitable for the placement back into the collection, the patron must pay the replacement costs.

-The library will do its best to obtain the most accurate replacement cost to the lost or damaged materials and provide that information to the patron.
+The library will do its best to obtain the most accurate replacement cost for the lost or damaged materials and provide that information to the patron.
 However, the replacement cost is to be determined by the library and will not be negotiated.

 Sometimes patrons wish to replace lost or damaged materials on their own and provide the new material to the library.
-Only through arrangement with the library Director can replacement materials from patrons be deemed acceptable.
+Only through an arrangement with the Library Director can replacement materials from patrons be deemed acceptable.
 The library Director retains the right to reject replacement materials and require payment for the lost or damaged items.

 Don’t see what you want at our library?